Skagway is a community of about 1,200 people located on the Alaskan mainland in the northern part of the Southeast Alaska panhandle.

 Things To Do

 Skagway has several museums in town, mostly dedicated to the town’s mining history, as well as the life and times of Soapy Smith, the con man who ran the town in its early days.
+Of special interest are the cemeteries in town (where you can see Soapy’s grave), particularly the Goldrush Cemetary.

 M&M Tours offers several round-trip train journeys from Skagway to Canada’s Yukon Territory, featuring amazing scenery and historical points of interest.